ksu-cs-textbooks/cis526/content/x-examples/03-rest-api/08-create.md

  *             type: object
  *             required:
  *               - message
+ *               - id
  *             properties:
  *               message:
  *                 type: string
  *                 description: the description of the successful operation
+ *               id:
+ *                 type: integer
+ *                 description: the id of the saved or created item
  *             example:
  *               message: User successfully saved!
  */
-function sendSuccess(message, status, res) {
+function sendSuccess(message, id, status, res) {
   res.status(status).json({
     message: message,
+    id: id
   });
 }

 export default sendSuccess;
 ```

-In this file, we are defining a **success** message from our application as a JSON object with a single `message` attribute.
+In this file, we are defining a **success** message from our application as a JSON object with a `message` attribute, as well as the `id` of the object that was acted upon.
 The code itself is very straightforward, but we are including the appropriate Open API documentation as well, which we can reuse in our routes elsewhere.

 To make the Open API library aware of these new files, we need to add it to our `configs/openapi.js` file: